Alani Nu Pre-Workout Review: The Best Energy & Pump?

 After evaluation, doctors found her to be experiencing acute liver failure, and suggested that an Alani Nu supplement called “Balance” may have been the cause, according to NBC5.

-This is a different supplement than Alani Nu’s pre-workout, and there’s no definitive way to prove that the Balance supplement caused the liver failure, but we believe this is information worth sharing and that prospective Alani Nu consumers should be aware of.
+This is a different supplement than Alani Nu’s pre-workout, and there’s no definitive way to prove that the Balance supplement caused the liver failure, but we believe this is information worth sharing that prospective Alani Nu consumers should be aware of.

 A video published by the popular “The Doctors” YouTube channel interviews Emily Goss about her experience and about whether she’s able to sue Alani Nu:

-We Tried Alani Nu Ourselves
+We Tested Alani Nu Pre-Workout

 One of our product testers named Matt Donnelly tested the Blue Slush flavor of Alani Nu Pre-Workout.
 Here's his experience: